backstage/backstage/docs/auth/index.md

  ];
 ```

-Then replace it with something like this which will create an `ApiFactory` with
+Then replace it with something like this, which will create an `ApiFactory` with only a github provider.

 ```ts
 export const apis: AnyApiFactory[] = [